 Those internal records revealed that the killer made multiple desperate pleas to company supervisors about his worsening financial problems and personal issues.
 One week before the murder, he told them he was “not okay” before asking if he could borrow money.
 After his supervisors did nothing, he started stealing from elderly customers.

 Additional evidence showed that the killer had faced severe mental health challenges based on his divorce, including suffering crying spells at work and believing at one time that he was a former Dallas Cowboys football player who had been paralyzed.
 Trial testimony showed that he had been sleeping in his company van for weeks before the company sent him to Betty’s home.

-During the trial, Chris and Ray told the jury how the cable company abandoned its pre- employment screening program in 2016 after paying more than $78 billion to acquire a competing cable provider.
+During the trial, Chris told the jury how the company abandoned its pre- employment screening program in 2016 after paying more than $78 billion to acquire a another company.
 Had the program been in place, the company would have discovered that the person it later hired had been accused of forgery, falsifying documents, and harassing fellow employees at other places where he worked.

 Jurors Respond to Safety Failures, Forged Documents

-Chris and Ray also found evidence that the cable TV company went as far as to rely on forged documents after being sued in its attempt to prevent a jury from hearing how it ignored obvious warning signs that led directly to Betty’s murder.
+Chris additionally found evidence that the Fortune 100 company went as far as to rely on forged documents after being sued in its attempt to prevent a jury from hearing how it ignored obvious warning signs that led directly to Betty’s murder.